csorianot/godmc_wiki/Process-methylation-data.md

 This should take roughly the same amount of time as the `04b-methylation_adjustment1.sh` script.
 Again, it can be split across multiple nodes on a cluster, see [here](https://github.com/MRCIEU/godmc/wiki/Running-script-4b-and-4d-on-a-cluster) for instructions.

-Finally we need to turn the methylation data into the correct format for MatrixeQTL analysis, to do this:
+We need to turn the methylation data into the correct format for MatrixeQTL analysis, to do this:

     ./04e-convert_methylation_format.sh

 This also produces data of the squared residuals for use in variance meQTL analysis.
 This script took a few minutes for a sample size of 100.

+Finally we run one CpG GWA as a positive control.
+It should give a signal on chromosome 22 as this methQTL was found in at least 3 cohorts (p<1e-8).

+./04f-convert_methylation_format.sh

+Please check the plots and lambda in the results section.
+It is important to check lambda here before going on.